Refugee and Asylum Families

 Latest Update on the Refugee Family being sponsored by Chapel Hill and Bethany Christian Services

-- The 6 people coming are related to Sodiq (21), who has been through Bethany's youth refugee program, has been in Kalamazoo for 3 years, is fluent in English, and attends KVCC:
+- The 6 family members are related to Sodiq (21), who has been through Bethany's youth refugee program, has been in Kalamazoo for 3 years, is fluent in English, and attends KVCC:

 - Mom (late 40’s -50’s)